AGSQ11/AS56555/README.md

 This will create a file for each of the templates defined in [`/templates`](templates/) without the `.erb` suffix in the [`out/`](out/) directory.

 If you find that you need to make any adjustments to the templates, simply do so and then re-run the generator.

-## Staying up to date

-If you use this as a [GitHub Repository template](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/), you will occassionally want to sync your version of the repository with the master one located at [neptune-networks/peering](https://github.com/neptune-networks/peering).
-To do this, you can run the following commands:

 ```
 git remote add upstream https://github.com/AndreiCojan/AS56555.git
 git fetch upstream